Understanding the gift of prophecy

 - build up our spiritual strength for His work (divine exhortation).

-We won’t be able to get a grip on all of His intricate universal plans, but God graciously allows us to understand just enough to take the next small step.
+We won’t be able to get a grip on all of His intricate universal plans, but God graciously allows us to understand just enough to take the next small step, as shown by the testimony at the end of this post.

 Prophecies from God